The subject of this article, "The Long Dragon," is a fly I used about 12 years ago, during my first seasons with the float tube.

 That's when a certain reality steps in: bigger bluegill mostly live close to the bottom, in deeper water.

-The surface bite dies because the big bulls and hens prefer the bottom layer of water
+The surface bite dies because the big bulls and hens prefer the bottom layer of water.
+This is especially so as the season warms, and the sun climbs higher.

 The light entering the water becomes brighter, the surface water gets warm, or maybe even hot, and there is less oxygen in the upper layers.